christopher5106/christopher5106.github.io/_posts/2018-10-20-course-one-programming-deep-learning.markdown

 The learning rate needs to be adjusted depending on the batch size.
 The bigger the batch is, the bigger the learning rate can be.

 So, most deep learning programms and frameworks consider the first dimension in your data as the batch size.
 All other dimensions are the data dimensionality.
 For an image, it is `BxHxWxC`, written as a shape `(B, H, W, C)`.
-After a few layers, the shape of the data will change to `(b, h, w, c)` : the batch size remains, the number of channels usually increases $$ c \geq C $$ and the feature map decreases $$ h \leq H, w \leq W$$.
+After a few layers, the shape of the data will change to `(b, h, w, c)` : the batch size remains, the number of channels usually increases $$ c \geq C $$ and the feature map decreases $$ h \leq H, w \leq W$$ for top layers' outputs' shapes.

 This format is very common and called *channel last*.
 Some deep learning frameworks work with *channel first*, such as CNTK, or enables to change the format as in Keras, to `(B, C, W, H)`.